Cutaneous Squamous Cell Carcinoma (cSCC)

 What causes cutaneous squamous cell carcinoma?

 UV rays are the most common cause of cutaneous squamous cell carcinomas, but there are other risk factors.
 These include fair skin, excessive sun exposure, a history of sunburns, tanning beds, a history of skin cancer or precancerous skin lesions, a weakened immune system, or rare genetic disorders like xeroderma pigmentosum.

 A diagnosis comes after a physical exam, which is followed by a skin biopsy.

-What are the treatments of squamous cell carcinoma?
+What are the treatments of cutaneous squamous cell carcinoma?

 Minor surgery typically removes the carcinoma.
 Doctors may also prescribe a topical medication, laser therapy, photodynamic therapy, and cryosurgery.
 For larger carcinomas doctors will use simple excisions, Mohs surgery, and radiation therapy.
 If the cancer spreads beyond the skin chemotherapy, targeted drug therapy, and immunotherapy are the options for treatment.